FAQ on incorporating climate change considerations into corporate bond purchases

 The backward-looking emissions sub-score reflects the past GHG emissions of an issuer.
 It encompasses Scope 1 and 2 data for the issuer concerned and Scope 3 data at sector level.
 The sub-score combines a best-in-class with a best-in-universe approach.
 The best-in-class approach compares companies against their peers within specific industry sectors, while the best-in-universe approach compares companies across the entire corporate universe.
-If issuers do not have self-reported emissions data, they will be assigned a lower backward-looking emissions sub-score value.
+If issuers do not have self-reported emissions data, they are assigned a lower backward-looking emissions sub-score.
 This approach incentivises issuers to decrease their carbon emissions using the best data available at issuer level and, at the same time, to adopt a more holistic view of the carbon impact of the sector in which they operate.

 The three sub-scores are combined into a single climate score for each issuer.